-Quick and EASY Beef Stroganoff with a creamy sour cream mushroom gravy, egg noodles and crazy tender steak that’s still cooked to a medium doneness, it’s the perfect weeknight meal!
+Quick and easy Beef Stroganoff in 40 minutes has a creamy mushroom gravy, egg noodles and crazy tender steak.
+It’s the perfect weeknight meal!

-We LOVE a good stroganoff dinner and have versions with meatballs and even in the slow cooker for more easy options.
-I am slightly obsessed with how delicious stroganoff is with such a small amount of effort.
+Everyone loves a good stroganoff dinner and there are versions with Meatballs and even in the Slow Cooker for more easy options.
+Beef Stroganoff is so delicious with such a small amount of effort.

-We love good beef dinners, and using different cuts for each one.
-We use chuck roasts in recipes like Ultimate Slow Cooker Pot Roast and Slow Cooker Roast Beef (Sliceable!).
-We love Flank Steak for recipes like Spinach Artichoke Stuffed Flank Steak and Easy Mongolian Beef; but Ribeye is the king of steaks.
+A good beef dinner is so satisfying, and it’s easy to learn which different cuts to use for each one.
+Use chuck roasts in recipes like Ultimate Slow Cooker Pot Roast and Slow Cooker Roast Beef (Sliceable!).
+You’ll love Flank Steak for recipes like Spinach Artichoke Stuffed Flank Steak and Easy Mongolian Beef; but Ribeye is the king of steaks.

-We love ribeye but because of the costs we actually plan ahead for this dish.
+Ribeye is amazing, but because of the costs it’s a great idea to actually plan ahead for this dish.
 Supermarkets usually work in cycles where the same thing goes on a great sale around once a quarter.
 Ribeye follows this cycle but ALSO follows most sports/grilling/male centered holidays that grocery stores promote.

 This means usually every other month you’ll find a sale for ribeye steaks for under six dollars a pound.
-When this happens I go to the grocery store and annoy my butcher for 4-5 packages of steak, cut to my specifications.
-Then we seal the steaks and keep them in the freezer for future meals.
+When this happens, to the grocery store and annoy the butcher for 4-5 packages of steak, cut to your specifications.
+Then seal the steaks and keep them in the freezer for future meals.

 Classically round or rump steak is used because the cost per pound is lower.
 These cuts require tenderizing and longer cooking times.
 This recipe uses ribeye meat (New York Steak would also be a great choice) that is cooked to a medium doneness.